 Oil + Baking Powder: Oil is another easy, last-minute vegan egg alternative.
 It’s ideal for recipes where the egg acts as the leavening in breads, muffins, scones.
 Combine 1½ tablespoon vegetable oil, ½ tablespoon water, and one teaspoon baking powder to create this simple egg substitute.

 Peanut Butter: Peanut butter is another great vegan egg alternative.
 Its creamy texture helps to bind ingredients together while also adding a hint of nutty flavor to your favorite baked goods.
-To use this alternative, substitute three tablespoons of peanut butter for one egg.
+Sub in 1 cup of peanut butter in these classic vegan peanut butter cookies (with a gluten-free option).
+To use this baking alternative, substitute three tablespoons of peanut butter for one egg.

 Now that you know how to replace eggs in recipes with other vegan alternatives, you can experiment to see which alternatives give you the flavor and consistency you desire in your baking and cooking.

 Here are more ideas and tips for using vegan egg substitutes:

 - 16 Best Egg Substitutes That You Probably Already Have on Hand

 - The 10 Best Vegan Egg Alternatives